 Many of our classroom activities involve getting feedback from your peers and the instructors on the work you did for your assignments.
 For this reason, it is important that you finish your assignments on time and come to class prepared to discuss them.
 To encourage timely completion of assignments - and, thus, your ability to fully participate in the class - late homework assignments will be penalized 20% per 24-hour period.
-Unexcused reading responses and Zipcrits will not be accepted.
+In-class activities (assigned during lecture) are due by the end of class time (11:00am).
+In-class activities will not be accepted after that.
+Unexcused late reading responses and Zipcrits will not be accepted.
 In some cases, extensions may be granted.
 Students must communicate with the instructional team before the deadline if at all possible.